depmix/depmix.github.io/hmmr/about.md

 category: hmmr
 ---

-"Mixture and hidden Markov models in R" was written by Ingmar Visser and Maarten Speekenbrink.
+"Mixture and hidden Markov models with R" was written by Ingmar Visser and Maarten Speekenbrink.